Josh-TX/my-expense-report/README.md

 # My Expense Report

 An app for tracking and analyzing your personal expenses.
-Available as [a web app hosted on github pages](https://josh-tx.github.io/my-expense-report), a desktop app (see [releases](https://github.com/Josh-TX/my-expense-report/releases/tag/v1.0.0)), and a [docker container](https://hub.docker.com/r/joshtxdev/my-expense-report) that you can self-host.
+Available as [a web app](https://josh-tx.github.io/my-expense-report) hosted on github pages, a desktop app (see [releases](https://github.com/Josh-TX/my-expense-report/releases)), or a [docker container](https://hub.docker.com/r/joshtxdev/my-expense-report) that you can self-host.

 ## Where does the data come from?